Frequently Asked Questions About MQSA

 What will happen if there is a problem at a facility?

-If MQSA inspectors find problems at a mammography facility that could significantly affect the quality of the x-rays and the results, the facility or Certifying Body will notify patients and their physicians.
+If the FDA or a State Certification Agency determines that problems at a mammography facility could significantly affect the quality of the images and the results, the facility or Certification Agency will notify patients and their providers.
 A poor quality mammogram can mean the exam results might be wrong.
-The mammography facility or Certifying Body will usually contact patients and physicians by letter.
+The mammography facility or Certification Agency will usually contact patients and providers by letter.

 What information will be in the letter telling patients about problems at a facility?

-The letter usually will tell the patient what happened at the facility and what she should do for medical follow-up.
-For example, the patient may be asked to have a follow-up mammogram.
+The letter usually will tell the patient what happened at the facility and what they should do for medical follow-up.
+For example, the patient may be advised to have their mammogram reevaluated or to have a repeat mammogram.

 Should a patient with breast implants have a mammography exam to look for breast cancer?

 Yes, patients with breast implants who are in an age group for which routine screening is recommended can effectively have mammograms.
 (Those who have had implants as reconstruction after breast cancer surgery on both breasts should ask their doctors whether mammograms are still necessary.)
-When she schedules her appointment, she should do two things:
+When a patient schedules an appointment, they should do two things:

-- inform the facility that she has breast implants; and
+- inform the facility that they have breast implants; and

 - ask if the facility has personnel with training and experience in implant imaging and interpretation.

-Skilled personnel will use special techniques that expose as much breast tissue as possible.
+Skilled personnel will use special techniques that include as much breast tissue as possible.

 If the facility has no personnel trained in implant imaging, ask to be referred to another facility.